Purchasing, Waste, and Recycling

 Click here for the accompanying resource page (referenced in video)

-- Faculty: Warren Lavey, Natural Resources and Environmental Sciences Adjunct Professor (Email) Read more about Warren
+- Faculty: Warren Lavey, Adjunct Professor of Natural Resources and Environmental Sciences (NRES) (Email) Read more about Warren

 - Staff: Joy Scrogum, Illinois Sustainable Technology Center Emerging Technologies Resource Specialist (Email) Read more about Joy

-- Student: Fanxing Liu (Chair), Civil and Environmental Engineering (Email)
+- Student: Fanxing Liu, Undergraduate in Civil and Environmental Engineering (Email)

-- SWATeam Clerk: Meghan Killinger, student in Integrative Biology (Email)
+- SWATeam Clerk: Rebecca Laurent, Undergraduate in Political Science (Email)

-- Bart Bartels, former Illinois Sustainable Technology Center Zero Waste Coordinator.
-Read more about Bart (2014-2016)
+- Bart Bartels, former Illinois Sustainable Technology Center Zero Waste Coordinator (2014-16) Read more about Bart

-- Karin Hodgin Jones, student, Urban and Regional Planning.
-Read more about Karin (2015-16)
+- Karin Hodgin Jones, student in Urban and Regional Planning (2015-16) Read more about Karin

 Prof. Warren Lavey’s article about the benefits of greater reporting from businesses on their environmental footprint was featured in the March/April 2016 edition of “The Environment Forum,” an environmental policy journal published by the Environmental Law Institute.
 Read the article here.
 Learn more about the Environmental Law Institute at its website: www.eli.org.